atagen/ShadowRePlay-Linux/README.md

 ### Keybind Setup

+i3/sxhkd/Xbindkeys presence should be detected and autobound.

+- On XBK: Alt+F9 to start, Alt+F10, F9 to capture.

+- Others: Meta+Alt+F9 to start, Meta+Alt+F10 to stop, Meta+F9 to capture.

+Old instructions:

 First, configure the key (or key combo) you want to use in order to save your replays.